kercre123/wire-prod-pod/README.md

 Custom Vector escape pod designed for regular production Vectors.
 No OSKR required.

+This version is designed to be easy to setup by consumers and by people with little technical experience.
+If you would like a version that is more dev-friendly and customizable, check out [wire-pod](https://wwww.github.com/kercre123/wire-pod).

 ## Installation

-### Some general notices:
+### Some general notices for production Vectors:

 -   This will require you to put your Vector on 1.8.
 You cannot keep him on 1.6 if you want to use these instructions.
--   This will NOT clear user data, and the Vector SDK should work just fine.
+-   This will NOT clear user data.
+-	The SDK should work fine, though make sure you authenticate it before you setup wire-pod.
 -   It is recommended you use a Raspberry Pi 4, though you can use any Linux computer
 -   For this; you do not need to pay for the voice subscription, Escape Pod, or any DDL service.